-answer you right away.
-If you call us with a complaint, we may be able to on the same phone call. delay is in your best re answered within 30 calendar days.
-If we need more information and the interest or if you ask for more time, we can take up to 14 more calendar ays total) to answer your complaint.
-If we decide to take extra days, we will decision" or a "fast complaint because we denied your request for a "fast coverage appeal," we will automatically give you a "fast complaint".
-If you have a neans we will give you an answer within 24 hours. • with some or all of your complaint or don't take responsibility for the mplaining about, we will include our reasons in our response to you. ou can also make complaints about quality of care to the Quality When your complaint is about quality of care, you also have two extra options: □You can make your complaint directly to the Quality Improvement Organization. experts paid by the ment Organization is a group of practicing doctors and other health care Federal government to check and improve the care given to Medicare has contact information.
-Or ☐You can make your same time. complaint to both the Quality Improvement Organization and us at the
+will answer you right away.
+If you call us with a complaint, we may be able to ver on the same phone call. delay is in your b s are answered within 30 calendar days.
+If we need more information and the pest interest or if you ask for more time, we can take up to 14 more calendar ar days total) to answer your complaint.
+If we decide to take extra days, we will g. decision" or a " ng a complaint because we denied your request for a "fast coverage fast appeal," we will automatically give you a "fast complaint".
+If you have a 'it means we will give you an answer within 24 hours. ree with some or all of your complaint or don't take responsibility for the complaining about, we will include our reasons in our response to you.
+Section 11.4 You can also make complaints about quality of care to the Quality Improvement Organization When your complair nt is about quality of care , you also have two extra options: □You can make y our complaint directly to the Quality Improvement Organization. experts paid by rovement Organization is a group of practicing doctors and other health care the Federal government to check and improve the care given to Medicare or 2 has contact information.
+Or ☐You can make y same time. our complaint to both the Quality Improvement Organization and us at the